-If a student does not initiate any academically related activity for a semester or begins but does complete coursework, but does not officially withdraw, as described above, they will be considered to have unofficially withdrawn.
+If a student begins but does not complete semester coursework, but does not officially withdraw as described above, they will be considered to have unofficially withdrawn.
+A student is considered to be withdrawn from a credit-hour program if the student does not complete all of the days in the payment period that the student was scheduled to complete.
 One example of a student who unofficially withdraws would be one who receives only failing grades for a semester.
-The withdrawal date for a federal or state aid recipient who unofficially withdraws, will be the midpoint of the payment period or the last documented day of academically related activity, whichever is later.
-No refund will be granted for a withdrawal that occurs after sixty percent of the enrollment period has passed.
+The withdrawal date for a federal or state aid recipient, who unofficially withdraws, will be the midpoint of the payment period or the last documented day of academically related activity, whichever is later.
+No refund of federal or state aid will be calculated for a withdrawal that occurs after sixty percent of the payment period has passed.

-- Grievous personal loss
+- Grievous personal loss.

-- Or other circumstances beyond the student’s control
+- Or other circumstances beyond the student’s control.

 The appeal request should be made through, and will be approved by, the Office of Student Affairs or the Office of Graduate Studies.
 The student or an interested party can initiate this process.